Quasisymmetric geometry of the Julia sets of McMullen maps

-Let $\varphi : (\overline{\mathbb{C}},\sigma) \rightarrow (\overline{\mathbb{C}},\sigma_0)$ be the integrating orientation preserving quasiconformal homeomorphism which is normalized by $\varphi(0)=0$ and $\varphi(z)/z\rightarrow 1$ as $z\rightarrow\infty$.
-So $\varphi\circ F\circ\varphi^{-1}$ is a rational map with degree $l+m$ since $F$ maps $\infty$ to $\infty$ with degree $m$ and $0$ is the only pole with multiplicity $l$ by the construction of $F$.
+Let $\varphi : (\EC ,\sigma) \rightarrow (\EC ,\sigma_0)$ be the integrating orientation preserving quasiconformal homeomorphism which is normalized by $\varphi(0)=0$ and $\varphi(z)/z\rightarrow 1$ as $z\rightarrow\infty$.
+So $\varphi\circ F\circ\varphi^{-1}$ is a rational map with degree $\ell+m$ since $F$ maps $\infty$ to $\infty$ with degree $m$ and $0$ is the only pole with multiplicity $\ell$ by the construction of $F$.
 This means that $\varphi\circ F\circ\varphi^{-1}$ has the form

-where $a_1,\cdots,a_{l+m}$ are the images of the set of zeros of $F$ under $\varphi$.
+where $a_1,\cdots,a_{\ell+m}$ are the images of the set of zeros of $F$ under $\varphi$.

-By the symmetry stated in Corollary \ref{qr-symm}, it follows that $\{a_j\}_{j=1}^{l+m}$ lie on a circle centered at the origin uniformly.
-So $\varphi\circ F\circ\varphi^{-1}=f_{\lambda_0}$, where $f_{\lambda_0}(z)=z^m+\lambda_0/z^l$ is the McMullen map and $\lambda_0=(-1)^{l+m}a_1\cdots a_{l+m}$ is small and lies in the McMullen domain.
+By the symmetry stated in Corollary \ref{qr-symm}, it follows that $\{a_j\}_{j=1}^{\ell+m}$ lie on a circle centered at the origin uniformly.
+So $\varphi\circ F\circ\varphi^{-1}=f_{\lambda_0}$, where $f_{\lambda_0}(z)=z^m+\lambda_0/z^\ell$ is the McMullen map and $\lambda_0=(-1)^{\ell+m}a_1\cdots a_{\ell+m}$ is small and lies in the McMullen domain.

-By \cite[Theorem 11.14]{He}, an orientation preserving homeomorphism between the Riemann sphere $\EC$ is quasisymmetric if and only if it is quasiconformal.
-This means that the Julia set $J_{\lambda_0}$ is quasisymmetrically equivalent to the standard Cantor circles $A_{l,m}$.
-On the other hand, when $\lambda$ lies in the McMullen domain of $f_\lambda$, then $J_\lambda$ is quasisymmetrically equivalent to $J_{\lambda_0}$.
-The proof is complete. \end{proof}
+By \cite[Theorem 11.14]{Hei01}, an orientation preserving homeomorphism between the Riemann sphere $\EC$ is quasisymmetric if and only if it is quasiconformal.
+This means that the Julia set $J_{\lambda_0}$ is q.s. equivalent to the standard Cantor circles $A_{\ell,m}$.
+On the other hand, when $\lambda$ lies in the McMullen domain of $f_\lambda$, then $J_\lambda$ is q.s. equivalent to $J_{\lambda_0}$. \end{proof}